 - EWG Score: EWG Verified™

-- From the Attitude website: Did you know olives are rich in healthy fats and antioxidants?
-As a matter of fact, olive leaves are also loaded with these healthy nutrients.
-With an aroma that reminds us of pear and ginger, ATTITUDE’s Super leaves™ Nourishing Body Cream is enriched with the goodness of olive leaf extract known to help hydrate and soothe the skin.
-EWG Verified™, hypoallergenic and dermatologically-tested, our body cream includes moringa seed extract, known for its antipollution properties.
+- From the Attitude website: ATTITUDE’s Super leaves™ Nourishing Body Cream is enriched with the goodness of olive leaf extract known to help hydrate and soothe the skin.
+EWG Verified™, hypoallergenic and dermatologically-tested, this body cream includes moringa seed extract, known for its antipollution properties.
 Put the power of nature to work to give you a healthy and glowing skin!

 Babo Botanicals Sensitive Skin Hydratherapy Lotion- Fragrance Free